Services

 Training by Video

 We can always get started on training your puppy or adult dog by video.
 We can cover many basic puppy raising and foundation training topics via video, from how to deal with puppy mouthing and jumping to training basic behaviors such as sit, down, and come.
 Training tires your dog out more than you realize.
 It’s great mental stimulation and will help build your relationship with your dog.
 Short training sessions with your dog are a great way to break up your day, get off those Zoom meetings, and spend a few minutes with your fur baby.
-For our sessions, I provide video or live demos, instructions, and feedback as you practice with your dog.
-You can also submit videos to me during the week for feedback.
+For our sessions, I provide video demos, instructions, and feedback as you practice with your dog.
+You can also submit videos to me for feedback.